ministryofjustice/staff/README.md

 # Ministry of Justice Official Staff Infrastructure and Devices

 ## About this repository
-Below are the repositories we use for MoJ Official infrastructure and staff devices
+Repositories used for MoJ Official infrastructure and staff device provision and management.
 ### Core Repositories
 | Name                   | Description                                                                  | Link                                                        |
 |------------------------|------------------------------------------------------------------------------|-------------------------------------------------------------|